How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

 The same evening, you can start cracking red eggs.

-Take a look at the video, where Omilo students crack the red eggs.
+Take a look at this video, where Omilo students crack the red eggs.

 Easter Sunday – Καλό Πάσχα!